-HVAC systems for hotels are typically required to create the most comfortable environment for guests, so their stay can be great experience.
+HVAC systems for hotels are typically required to create the most comfortable environment for guests, so their stay can be a great experience.
 Of course, that is expected to be done with reliable and efficient technologies.

 Customer experience is a priority for any hotel, as customer experience is what the hospitality industry is all about.